benspaghetti/benspaghetti.github.io/rants/measureff.md

 # Origin of the Theory of Measure (Family Friendly Version)
 published 2022-12-29

 Once upon a time there was an Amazonian tribe with an interesting tradition.
-Many families plant cucumbers and each year they would measure the length of the family's longest cucumber.
-The family with the longest cucumber will be named the Cucum Superior.
+Every person plant cucumbers and each year they would measure the length of their longest cucumber.
+The person with the longest cucumber will be named the Cucum Superior.
 They use a hand-me-down measuring stick that has endured over many generations.
 They would describe the length of cucumbers in terms of the length of the rod.
 For example, Alice has a cucumber of length 3 times that rod, while Bob has a cucumber of length one tenth of that rod.
 The tribe simply calls it 'the Rod'.

 One year, there came a young boy travelling from another tribe who also wanted to participale in this tradition.
 When he brought out his cucumber, everyone was shocked.
 The tribe scribe left such a wonderful and detailed description for us: